Developer-Y/cs-video-courses/README.md

 Introduction
 ------------

 List of Computer Science courses with video lectures.
-For more courses, please refer [MIT OCW](https://ocw.mit.edu/index.htm) and [awesome-courses](https://github.com/prakhar1989/awesome-courses)
+For more courses, please refer [MIT OCW](https://ocw.mit.edu/index.htm), YouTube channels for Universities, Google, itunes U and similar sites like [awesome-courses](https://github.com/prakhar1989/awesome-courses) etc.

 Focus would be to keep the list to the point in order keep it readable and usable.
 To access syllabus/notes/assignments, please visit link to the course or use Google search.